Lombiq/Orchard-Dojo-Library/Library/Training/Guidelines/CoreConceptsAndBasicUsage.md

 - Widgets
 	- Layers and layer rules, zones (theme anathomy)
-	- Demo: creating an HTML Widget
+	- Demo: creating a new layer and an HTML Widget
-	- Group exercise: creating NotTheHomepage layer and a HTML Widget in the AsideSecond zone in that layer
+	- Exercise: creating NotTheHomepage layer and a HTML Widget in the AsideSecond zone in that layer
 - Navigation
 	- Creating and editing a menu
 		- Adding and editing custom links and content item links
 		- Editing link hierarchy
 	- Navigation Widget
 	- ContentItemPermission for MenuItem
+	- Exercise: creating a menu with all kinds of items
 - Search and indexing
 	- Enabling Search engine and an Indexing service
 		- What is an indexing service (eg. Lucene)